furnishup/blueprint3d/README.md

 ## License

 This project is open-source!
-See license.txt for more information.
+See LICENSE.txt for more information.

+## TODO

+This project requires a lot more work.
+In general, it was rushed through various prototype stages, and never refactored as much as it probably should be.
+Here are some things that clearly need attention:

+- Better documentation
+- Test suite
+- Make it easier to build an example application (cleaner API, more inclusive base)
+- Better serialization format for saving/loading "designs"
+- Remove the dependency on jquery from the core source!
+- Better use of npm conventions and packaging
+- Various bug fixes